IBM/ansible-power-aix-oracle/README.md

      - That the version of AIX is 7.2 TL4 SP1 or later.
 (It should work on other versions of AIX supported by the oracle database AIX OS requirements, but has not been tested).
      - That the playbook assumes a **New AIX LPAR** for execution
      - That the targeted AIX LPAR for installing the Oracle single instance database will be referred within the rest of the document as the 'host' or 'managed host'.
-     - That the version of Oracle Standalone Database is version 19.3.0.0.
-Later versions should work but have not been tested.
+     - That the version of Oracle Standalone Database is version 19.3.0.0
+     - uses ibm.power_aix collection modules.

 To get started with Ansible refer